BillyBooglyBob/path-finder/README.md

   - Separate select algorithm and run
   - Info bar with short description of each algorithm
 - Add Dijkstra
+  - Add new weighted cell type
+  - BFS & DFS don't enable weighted cell (no weighted cell in grid, need to reset it if other wise)
+    - Clear weighted cell function (replace weighted cell with empty)
+  - A* and Dijkstra enable add weighted cell (give all cells default 0 weight, weighted cell have 1)
+  - Initialise grid (no matter the algorithm, just give default 0 weight by default.
+Easy to handle)
   - Select between wall and weight nodes (Easy select, two options both visible) (have hoverable tooltip)
   - Should weights be random and displayable?
 - Add recompute visited & path on start/end move, no need for animation